ibkernel/custom-record-grep/README.md

-# CRGREP: A ranking search tool based on contextual relationship analysis.
+# CRGREP: A ranking search tool based on contextual relationship analysis

 Since the invention of www, data have growned so immensely that even one night of crawling, the amount of data would be tremendous and hard to classify.
-Determining the priority of the search result has become an important task.
-This project provides a tool to help users search keywords with ranking by match location analysis.
+As a curious programmer who want to search huge data, determining the priority of the search result has become an important and challenging task.
+This project provides a simple tool to help us search keywords with ranking priority by match location analysis.

 ## Features